brounhownd/brounhownd/README.md

 - 👋 Hi, I’m @brounhownd
 - 👀 I’m interested in learning coding basics and exploring ways to use code to solve larger problems in my workflow and to process, visualize, and share data.
-- 🌱 I’m currently learning JavaScript and other tutorials on FreeCodeCamp.org
+- 🌱 I’m currently learning JavaScript, HTML, and CSS on FreeCodeCamp.org
 - 💞️ I’m looking to collaborate on sharing ideas and thoughts on learning to code as a hobby and personal growth path.
 - 📫 How to reach me: email is bggaston@gmail.com